 A 2009 study, conducted in Turkey, showed that "herbal and fruit infusions were characterized by low values of ﬂuoride (0.02–0.04 mg/L) after 5 minutes of brewing and increasing brewing time to 10 minutes caused only slight increases in some infusions".7 Tea grown in the same area had a very large amount of fluoride by comparison.

 It does not matter what is put on the plant in the way of pesticides, herbicides or fertilizer, the plant collects these toxic minerals from the soil and water.
 In other words, drinking organic tea may not be helpful in this case.
 It is also hard to know what constitutes 'organic' in places such as China, Turkey, Sri Lanka, India and Kenya.
-Though the tea plants may not be sprayed with pesticides and herbicides, the soil and water the plants grow in is often contaminated.
+Though the tea plants may not be sprayed with pesticides and herbicides, the soil and water the plants grow in are often contaminated.

 According to Dr. Michael P. Whyte, Professor of Medicine, Pediatrics & Genetics and Medical-Scientific Director, Center for Metabolic Bone Disease and Molecular Research, Shriners Hospitals for Children, St. Louis, "the tea plant is known to accumulate fluoride from the soil and water".8